otagobioinformaticsspringschool/2024/index.md

 This event is organised by:

-- Alana Alexander
+- Dr Alana Alexander (Anatomy)
-- Mik Black
+- Assoc Prof Mik Black (Biochemistry)
-- Murray Cadzow
+- Dr Murray Cadzow (Research and Teaching IT Support)
-- Hugh Cross
+- Dr Hugh Cross (Anatomy)
-- Ludovic Dutoit
+- Dr Ludovic Dutoit (Zoology)
-- Ngoni Faya
+- Dr Ngoni Faya (Genomics Aotearoa)

 ### When and where?